mjenior/riptide/README.md

     Text file containing reactions IDs for forced inclusion listed on the first line and exclusion listed on the second line (both .csv and .tsv formats supported) samples : int
-    Number of flux samples to collect, default is 0 and FVA performed percentiles : list of floats
+    Number of flux samples to collect, default is 500 percentiles : list of floats
     Percentile cutoffs of transcript abundance for linear coefficient assignments to associated reactions Default is [50.0, 62.5, 75.0, 87.5]